cuiyongbo/InsideNginx/docs/source/ngx_queue_note.rst

 ****************

 In nginx, queue is implemented using **circular doubly linked list**.
+Its implementation can be found in

+    - ngx_queue.h, ngx_queue.c

 Followings are structure defintion and pulic interfaces:

 .. code-block:: c